Long Island Trust Litigation

 Long Island Lawyer for Trust Litigation

-The median age in Long Island, New York is higher than the state average, as are the percentage of people there who are older than 65.
-The place is home to the Surrogate’s Court and District Courts; the Surrogate’s Court typically handles matters of the estate, including any disputes.
-Whether you are a grantor (a person who makes a trust), a trustee, or a beneficiary involved in a trust dispute, you should give the seasoned Long Island trust litigation attorney Jules Haas a call.
+Sometimes disputes arise over trust terms or over whether a trustee is acting appropriately with regard to assets held in trust for beneficiaries.
+Whether you are a grantor (a person who makes a trust), a trustee, or a beneficiary involved in a trust dispute, it’s important to seek knowledgeable legal counsel.
+You should give the seasoned Long Island trust litigation attorney Jules Haas a call.
 Mr. Haas has 40 years of insights gleaned from representing various parties in trust litigation experience that he can put to work for you.
 He represents trustees, beneficiaries, and other interested parties.

-The most common trust litigation is likely the trust contest.
+The most common form of trust litigation is likely the trust contest.
 These proceedings are instituted when an interested party objects to the validity of the trust and files a contest in the Supreme Court or Surrogate’s Court.
 The trust contest needs to be filed no more than six years after a grantor’s death.
 It differs in certain ways from a will contest, but the grounds to challenge a trust are similar to those of a will contest and include undue influence, fraud, forgery, lack of capacity, duress, and lack of appropriate execution.
+It might be appropriate to challenge a trust after someone’s death, for instance, if it appears that the trust was made only after significant pressure or duress was placed upon the grantor or where the grantor was lied to and manipulated such that beneficiaries were removed from the trust.

 Breach of Fiduciary Duty by a Long Island Trustee